pyinstaller/pyinstaller/doc/feature-notes.rst

 or under `rosetta2` on M1 Mac, or ``arm64`` when running on M1 Mac).
 The reason for that is that even with a ``universal2`` python environment, some packages may end up providing only single-arch binaries, making it impossible to create a functional ``universal2`` frozen application.
+See the following sub-section for details on architecture validation and possible work-arounds for dealing with single-arch packages.

 The alternative options, such as creating a ``universal2`` version of frozen application, or creating a non-native single-arch version using